codiply/epsilon/readme.md

 ## Tips and Tricks

+- DbAppSettings are cached so you will need to restart the website for any changes to take effect.
 - You can simulate a different IP address by setting `Epsilon.IpAddressOverride` in the `Web.config`
 - There are many anti-abuse and other checks in place that limit the number of times you can perform actions.
 You can change these settings in the database or use `Scripts/DevScripts/DevAppSettings.sql` by changing the values and running it on your database.
-DbAppSettings are cached so you will need to restart the website for the changes to take effect.
+- If you serve and test the application in a WLAN, do not set an IpAddressOverride but set `GlobalSwitch_DisableUseOfGeoipInformation` in  database AppSettings.

 ## Checklists